WebAssembly/component-model/design/mvp/Linking.md

-With simpler "first-order" shared-nothing linking, the definitions of parent components like `P` only contain component-level "linking" definitions (like `import`, `export`, `alias`, `instance`) and not any Core WebAssembly "implementation" definitions (like `canon lift` and `canon lower`).
+With simpler "first-order" shared-nothing linking, the definitions of parent components like `P` only contain component-level "linking" definitions (like `import`, `export`, `alias`, `instance`) and not any Core WebAssembly "implementation" definitions (like `module`, `canon lift` and `canon lower`).
 Thus `P` disappears at runtime, with the compiler baking all of `P`'s linkage information into the generated code and metadata.
 However, there is nothing to prevent parent components from including *both* "linking" and "implementation" definitions.

 For example, a parent component `Q` can link a child component `C` to its own